g4rf/dockerized-mailcow-mailman/README.md

 ## Introduction

 This guide aims to install and configure [mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized) with [docker-mailman](https://github.com/maxking/docker-mailman) and to provide some useful scripts.
+An essential condition is, to preserve *Mailcow* and *Mailman* in their own installations for independent updates.

-There are some guides and projects on the internet, but there are not up to date and/or incomplete in documentation or configuration.
+There are some guides and projects on the internet, but they are not up to date and/or incomplete in documentation or configuration.
 This guide is based on the work of:

 - [mailcow-mailman3-dockerized](https://github.com/Shadowghost/mailcow-mailman3-dockerized) by [Shadowghost](https://github.com/Shadowghost)
 - [mailman-mailcow-integration](https://gitbucket.pgollor.de/docker/mailman-mailcow-integration)

 After finishing this guide, [mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized) and [docker-mailman](https://github.com/maxking/docker-mailman) will run and *Apache* as a reverse proxy will serve the web frontends.

 The operating system used is an *Ubuntu 20.04 LTS*.